AØKK08216U Summerschool 2019: Social Data Science

 - Have an overview of key benefits and challenges of working with different kinds of social data.

-- Use statistical prediction algorithms as well as the ability to estimate these models in practice.
+- Know strengths and weaknesses of statistical prediction algorithms as well as the ability to estimate these models in practice

 - Generating new data by collecting and scraping web pages (import and export data from numerous sources).